ASKnetCommunity/LEAD/_profiles/Amoko-Joseph.md

   "}

 ---
-Amos Joseph is the co-founder of the Refugee Youth Podcast which is a Youth-led media platform for sharing refugee stories and training youth to engage in media under the Youth Empowerment Foundation.
+I am the co-founder of the Refugee Youth Podcast which is a Youth led media platform for sharing Refugee Stories and training youth to engage in media under the Youth Empowerment Foundation.